Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Experiments

-We further evaluate the trading performance of FinLLaMA using the FinMem agent framework \citep{yu2024finmem} on multi-sourced financial data spanning August 15, 2021, to April 25, 2023.
+\textbf{Agent} We further assess the performance of FinLLaMA on a financial-specific task (Decision-Making) using the FinMem agent framework \citep{yu2024finmem}, tested on a single-asset trading dataset comprising multi-sourced financial data from August 15, 2021, to April 25, 2023.
 The results are presented in Table \ref{tab:trading-performance}.
-The FinMem trading task assesses the LLM's proficiency in single-asset trading, with Cumulative Return and Sharpe Ratio as the key performance metrics.
-For more tasks and datasets, please refer to Appendix~\ref{app:trading-details}.
+This task assesses the LLM's proficiency in single-asset trading, with Cumulative Return and Sharpe Ratio as the key performance metrics.
+For more tasks and datasets, please refer to Appendix~\ref{trading-details}.
 As shown in Table~\ref{tab:trading-performance}, FinLLaMA outperforms other LLMs with positive Cumulative Return and Sharpe Ratio metrics, demonstrating profitability in dynamic trading environments.
 It achieves the highest Sharpe Ratio (SR) of over 1, indicating a superior risk-return balance.
-Additionally, FinLLaMA maintains investment stability with an Annual Volatility of $47.66\%$ and a Maximum Drawdown of $26.94 \%$, both lower than other models.
+Additionally, FinLLaMA maintains investment stability with an Annual Volatility of 0.4766 and a Maximum Drawdown of 0.2693, both lower than other models.
 This combination of high Sharpe Ratio and low volatility highlights FinLLaMA's ability to deliver consistent returns with minimized risk, making it highly reliable for trading strategies.
 These results highlight the significant impact of continual pre-training in enhancing FinLLaMA's performance.
-For detailed results, please refer to Appendix~\ref{app:trading-comparison}.
+For detailed results, please refer to Appendix~\ref{trading-comparison}.